-Tuberculosis is a contagious bacterial infection that primarily affects the lungs and is spread from person to person via airborne droplets.
-You can become infected by inhaling these droplets when an infected person coughs, sneezes, speaks, sings, or laughs.
+Tuberculosis (TB) is a contagious bacterial infection caused by Mycobacterium tuberculosis that primarily affects the lungs and is spread through the air from person to person by droplets.
+Infection occurs by inhaling these droplets after an infected person coughs, sneezes, speaks, sings, or laughs.
 Anyone can get tuberculosis, but risk increases with close or prolonged contact with a person with active TB disease or presence of a health problem that weakens the immune system.
 It is possible to be infected with tuberculosis more than once.

-- A cough that lasts 4-6 weeks
+- A bad cough that lasts 3 weeks or longer

 - Coughing up blood

-- Unexplained weight loss
+- Unexplained weight loss and wasting

 - Weakness and unusual tiredness

 There are two tests for TB infection.
 The first is a blood test: interferon gamma release assay, for example QuantiFERON-TB Gold (QFT).
 Results are generally available within several days.
 The second method is the tuberculin skin test (TST) which requires a return visit for the reading in 48 to 72 hours.
 If either of these tests indicate TB infection, a chest x-ray is the next step for diagnosis.

 To prevent TB, avoid contact with people who have active TB disease.
 Persons with active TB disease must be isolated and treated with specific antibiotics.
 Healthcare workers must follow TB control plans.
 Bacille Calmette-Guèrin vaccine (BCG) for tuberculosis is not used in the United States because it does not completely prevent TB.
 In countries where TB is common, BCG is often given to infants and children.
 History of BCG vaccine does not affect the blood test for TB but it may affect the tuberculosis skin test.